ulfalizer/Kconfiglib/README.rst

 - **Internals that (mostly) mirror the C implementation**

-  While being simpler to understand.
+  While being simpler to understand and tweak.

 Documentation
 -------------